To apply for the Vermont Barn Painting Program, please visit: https://vermontworkinglands.wufoo.com/forms/vermont-barn-painting-project-application/

-As you drive the back roads and junctions of Vermont, keep your eyes open for our historic barns.
-Not only are they representative of our working lands, cultural heritage and a symbol of our people, they are also beautiful to look at and a marvel of architecture and construction.
-But many of our barns have seen better days…not only are many slowly falling back to the earth that they helped till, but their beautiful red glow of paint has long since dimmed.
+As you drive the back roads and hidden junctions of Vermont, keep your eyes open for the barns that dot our landscape.
+Not only are they representative of our working lands, cultural heritage and a symbol of our people, they are also a beautiful sight to behold and often a marvel of architecture and construction.
+Unfortunately, many of our barns have seen better days.
+Some are slowly falling back to the earth that they helped till, still others have simply lost their beautiful red glow of paint to time.

-Enter Angelo Pizzagalli and the Pizzagalli Foundation.
-For many years now they both have been committed to restoring these barns to their former glory, through minor repairs and a fresh coat of red paint.
-Years ago Mr. Pizzagalli recognized that many of our generational farm families who care for these historic barns may not be able to keep up with the care these large structures often need.
-In collaboration with the Northeast Correctional Complex (NECC), VT Agency of Agriculture and Sherwin Williams, many barns have been restored since 2010 with a fresh coat of red paint and other repairs.
+Enter Angelo Pizzagalli and the Pizzagalli Family Farm Fund.
+For many years now this family has been committed to restoring these barns to their former glory, through minor repairs and a fresh coat of red paint.
+Mr. Pizzagalli recognized that many of our generational farm families who care for these historic barns may not be able to keep up with the care these large structures often need.
+In collaboration with the Northeast Correctional Complex (NECC), VT Agency of Agriculture and Sherwin Williams, a number of barns have been restored since 2010 with a fresh coat of paint and other repairs.
 Correctional teams have utilized their time and skills to benefit Vermonters and our landscape, while learning new skills to apply when they return to the public workplace.

 In 2018, Governor Phil Scott visited a barn in West Danville with an eye towards expanding the program beyond Caledonia County:

-The Mooreland Farm Barn in Peacham is the latest example of this program’s positive impact on our landscape, while working to preserve our heritage and cultural identity.
+The Mooreland Farm Barn in Peacham and the Valley Dream Farm in Cambridge are the latest examples of this program’s positive impact on our landscape, while working to preserve our heritage and cultural identity.
 We encourage you to travel our dirt roads and rural communities to view some of Vermont's architectural wonders and cultural icons, while we endeavor to preserve it for future generations.